Farallon Islands: History

-The islands were long known by the name Islands of the Dead to the Native Americans who lived in the Bay Area prior to the arrival of Europeans, but they are not thought to have traveled to them, either for practical reasons (the voyage and landing would be difficult and dangerous) or because of spiritual beliefs (the islands were believed to be an abode of the spirits of the dead).
+The peaks of the Farallon Islands are visible from coastal areas of San Francisco and Marin County, so the Native Americans who lived in the San Francisco area were aware of them, and believed them to be an abode of the spirits of the dead.
+They are not believed to have traveled to the islands.

-The first Europeans to see these islands were most probably the members of the Juan Cabrillo expedition of 1542 which sailed as far north as Point Reyes, but no source record of the Cabrillo expedition's actual sighting of these islands has survived.
+The first Europeans to see these islands were most probably the members of the Juan Cabrillo expedition of 1542, which sailed as far north as Point Reyes, but no source record of the Cabrillo expedition's actual sighting of these islands has survived.
 The first European to create a record of the islands that has survived was the English privateer and explorer Sir Francis Drake, on July 24, 1579.
 On that day, Drake landed on the islands to collect seal meat and bird eggs for his ship.
 He named them the Islands of Saint James because the day after his arrival was the feast day of St James the Great.
 The name of St James is now applied to only one of the rocky islets of the North Farallons.